bongiozzo/musica_mustdie/output/band_steelprophet.md

 # Steel Prophet

+Heavy-Power Metal from USA, Los Angeles, California

-Дискография
+## Дискография

-"The Goddess Principle" 1995, Heavy Metal
+### "The Goddess Principle" 1995, Heavy Metal

+1. Reign of Christ  07:19
+2. Souls Without Honor  04:43
+3. Devoid of Logic  05:13
+4. Ruby Dreams  01:40
+5. Prophecy Upon Us  04:33
+6. The Inner Voice Silenced  05:57
+7. To Grasp Eternity  05:03
+8. Fatal Euphoria  06:07
+9. Penance of Guilt  06:06
+10. Parthenogenesis  06:57

-"Into the Void (Hallucinogenic Conception)" 1997, Power Metal "Dark Hallucinations" 1999, Power Metal
+### "Into the Void (Hallucinogenic Conception)" 1997, Power Metal

+1. The Revenant  03:38
+2. Death of Innocence  05:19
+3. Trapped in the Trip  06:20
+4. Your Failure Inscribed in Stone  05:05
+5. Passage of Time (Amber Leaves...)
+07:09
+6. Of the Dream  04:49
+7. Ides of March / Purgatory (Iron Maiden cover)  05:29
+8. What’s Behind the Veils?
+06:58
+9. Idols  06:09
+10. HateІ  05:20

+### "Dark Hallucinations" 1999, Power Metal

+1. Montag
+2. New Life
+3. Strange Encounter
+4. The Secret
+5. We Are Not Alone
+6. Betrayal
+7. Look What You've Done
+8. Scarred For Life
+9. Spectres

-"Messiah" 2000, Power Metal
+### "Messiah" 2000, Power Metal

+1. The Ides of March  03:56
+2. Messiah  03:58
+3. Vengeance Attained  06:29
+4. Mysteries of Iniquity  05:50
+5. Dawn of Man  04:46
+6. Earth and Sky  05:13
+7. Goddess Arise  04:31
+8. Unseen  05:23
+9. 07/03/47  05:31
+10. Rapture  04:49
+11. Ghosts Once Past  06:34

-"Book of the Dead" 2001, Power Metal
+### "Book of the Dead" 2001, Power Metal

+1. When Six Was Nine  03:46
+2. Tragic Flaws  03:54
+3. Escaped  04:04
+4. Soleares  00:37
+5. Church of Mind  05:48
+6. Burning into Blackness  06:50
+7. The Chamber  00:31
+8. Locked Out  04:00
+9. Ruby Dreams (Faith and Hope)  01:16
+10. Phobia  05:13
+11. Anger Seething  04:25
+12. Oleander  00:26

-"Unseen" 2002, Power Metal
+### "Unseen" 2002, Power Metal

+1. Truth  04:45
+2. Rainwalker  04:18
+3. One Way Out  04:15
+4. Shattered Apart  03:25
+5. Among the Damned  05:33
+6. Bolero  02:14
+7. Mirror, Mirror, Life After Life  05:40
+8. Magenta  03:55
+9. Blackest of Hearts  03:47
+10. Martyred  05:04
+11. Killer's Confession  06:44
+12. Magenta (Reprise)  01:35

-"Beware" 2004, Power Metal
+### "Beware" 2004, Power Metal

+1. Heavenly
+2. Beware
+3. Transfusion Vamp
+4. Leatherette
+5. Angels
+6. Killing Machines
+7. You Are My Life (Gypsy Mind)
+8. Lost My Way
+9. Political Greed (Petrol Man)
+10. Moosilaure Cascade

+All songs written by STEEL PROPHET
+Produced by Steve Kachinsky and Nadir D'Priest Engineered by Steve Kachinsky Recorded and mixed at Morrison Streetiwong Place Studios

-"Omniscient" 2014, Power Metal
+### "Omniscient" 2014, Power Metal

+1. Trickery of the Scourge  04:17
+2. When I Remake the World (A Key Flaw)  05:08
+3. 911  06:04
+4. Chariots of the Gods  04:18
+5. The Tree of Knowledge  03:51
+6. 666 Is Everywhere (The Heavy Metal Blues)  06:05
+7. Oleander Deux  01:18
+8. Aliens, Spaceships and Richard M. Nixon  04:57
+9. Through Time and Space  05:58
+10. Funeral for Art  06:21
+11. Call of Katahdin  01:19
+12. Transformation Staircase  03:54
+13. Bohemian Rhapsody (Queen cover)  05:59
+14. 1984 (George Orwell Is Rolling in His Grave)  02:57

 ## Отношения с другими группами